Spratiher9/Sparkora/README.md

 <a name="summary"></a>
 ## Summary

-Sparkora is a Python library designed to automate the painful parts of exploratory data analysis.
+Sparkora is a Python library designed to automate the painful parts of exploratory data analysis in Apache Spark.

-The library contains convenience functions for data cleaning, feature selection & extraction, visualization, partitioning data for model validation, and versioning transformations of data.
+The library contains convenient functions for data cleaning, feature selection & extraction, visualization (databricks native), partitioning data for model validation, and versioning transformations of data.

-The library uses and is intended to be a helpful addition to common Python data analysis tools such as pandas, scikit-learn, and matplotlib.
+The library uses pyspark, IPython, os and copy.

+It is intended to be a helpful addition to common Pyspark data analysis tools.

 <a name="setup"></a>
 ## Setup